-To help you decide which one would suit you best, this article takes a close look at both property types.
-If it’s clear in your mind what you’re looking for in a property, then it should look pretty obvious which one is the right fit for you.
+To help you decide between condo vs. townhouse, we closely look at both property types.
+If it’s evident in your mind what you’re looking for in a property, it should look pretty obvious which one is the right fit for you.

-Similar to a townhouse, but unlike a co-op, a condo is a real property that you own.
+Like a townhouse, but unlike a co-op, a condo is a real property you own.
 You get your deed and tax bill that you’ll own free and clear.
-You’ll still be bound by some rules and restrictions from the condo board.
-But at nothing like the level, you would experience in a co-op apartment.
-You’ll also pay common charges to cover the buildings management fees and operating costs.
-This frees you from any responsibility to look after maintenance and building upkeep.
-But you’ll still be responsible for any maintenance in your lot.
-While you will have to share the building with other residents, you’ll also get access to the building’s amenities.
-For instance, a pool, gym, restaurant or roof deck.
+You’ll also pay common charges to cover the building’s management fees and operating costs.
+You are still bound by some house rules and restrictions from the condo board.
+But at nothing like the level you would experience in a co-op apartment.

-Which one will suit you best depends on your own needs and what you’re looking for?
-Compared to condos, townhouses make up a very small portion of the NYC housing market.
-They offer far more space and privacy, and you’ll be free from any restrictions against subleasing and renovations.
-You won’t have to pay any common monthly charges, but that then makes you responsible for handling all maintenance and upkeep.
+Which one suits you best depends on your needs and what you’re seeking.
+Townhouses make up a tiny portion of the NYC housing market compared to condos.
+They offer far more space and privacy, and you’ll be free from restrictions against subleasing and renovations.
+You won’t have to pay any standard condo monthly common charges, which makes you responsible for handling all maintenance and upkeep.

-Condo living means you’ll be staying in an apartment building that will provide its own security.
-This makes for safer living, but it also means being bound by the rules of the condo board.
-You’ll be living in close proximity to other residents which can mean, noises, smells, and other annoyances.
-There’ll be a common monthly charge for upkeep you’ll need to pay each month, but that frees you from having to worry about maintenance and cleaning of the common areas.
+Making for a safer life also means being bound by the condo board’s rules.
+Condo living means you’ll be staying in an apartment building that will provide security.
+You’ll live close to other residents who can expect noises, smells, and other annoyances.
+There’ll be a common monthly charge for upkeep you’ll need to pay each month, but that frees you from worrying about maintenance and cleaning the common areas.

-Both are similar in a lot of ways, but which is better really comes down to your lifestyle.
-People who don’t live in NYC all year round find condos suit them better as the building management will handle security and upkeep.
-Those who value privacy in a quiet residential neighborhood prefer townhouses.
+Both are similar in many ways, but which is better comes down to your lifestyle.
+People who don’t live in NYC all year round find condos to suit them better, as the building management will handle security and upkeep.
+Those who value privacy in a quiet residential neighborhood prefer a townhouse vs. a condo.
 There’s also the financial cost to consider, and townhouses can cost significantly more than condos as you’re buying an entire building.
-Talk with a real estate agent about your long-term plans and what you’re looking for in a home.
+Talk with a real estate agent about condos vs. townhouses, your long-term plans, and what you’re looking for in a home.